-- Click the Start button on the Windows[®] taskbar. - Click Turn Off Computer.
-The Turn off computer dialog box appears. - Select Turn Off. - Wait for your computer to turn off automatically.
-The power indicator turns off. - Turn off any peripheral connected to your computer.
+- 1 Click the Start button on the Windows® taskbar. - 2 Click Turn Off Computer.
+The Turn off computer dialog box appears. - 3 Select Turn Off.

+Wait for your computer to turn off automatically.
+The power indicator turns off.

+4 Turn off any peripheral connected to your computer.

-Respond to any prompts warning you to save documents.
+A Respond to any prompts warning you to save documents or to consider other users.